These 18 States Have the Highest Inheritance and Estate Taxes

 Josemaria Toscano/Adobe Portland Oregon Waterfront

-Oregon is another state with an estate tax exemption threshold set at $1 million.
-But unlike Massachusetts, the estate tax rate in Oregon starts at a much higher rate.
+Oregon is a state with an estate tax exemption threshold set at $1 million.
+Unlike Massachusetts, however, the estate tax rate in Oregon starts at a much higher rate.

 In the Beaver State, you could lose between 10% and 16% of your total bequeathment to estate taxes.